nhugo1/IT-Labs/Active-Directory-Lab/README.md

-# Active Directory & Group Policy Home Lab Overview
+**Skills# Active Directory & Group Policy Home Lab Overview

 This lab simulates a small enterprise Active Directory environment using Windows Server 2022 and Windows 11 client virtual machines.
 The goal is to demonstrate foundational IT skills related to identity management, centralized policy enforcement, and security controls used in corporate environments.